KlaudiaBC/FST-Project-Empire-of-Thoughts/README.md

 9. Connect Github to Heroku
 In order to avoid deploying changes in the terminal twice, you can connect your project on Heroku to your Gitpod.
 In order to do so - in the *"Deploy"* tab scroll down and click the button *"Connect to GitHub"*.
 Then set: *deploy automatically*.
 You can also disable automatic deployment and run your deployment manually at your own chosen time.

+10. Final deployment
+Before the application will be handeled to the client in the realise 1.0 stage, there are two very important steps to be taken:
+- detele DISABLE_COLLECTSTATIC from your confiv VARS in Heroku
+- in the setting.py file, set the **DEBUG=False** in order to protect sensitive information - IMPORTANT!

+By now your app should be ready and running.
+Unless your Django project will not read the staticfiles with the Debug set to *False*.
+See how to handle that in the TESTING.md file / Errors and bugs.
+<a href="" target="_blank">You can find it here.</a>

 <p align="right"><a href="#welcome">Bact to top</a></p>